nas5w/interview-guide/README.md

 | Hiring Without Whiteboards on Github | Hate leetcode-style interviews?
 This is a list of companies that use other ways of assessing candidates.                                                                  | [Link](https://github.com/poteto/hiring-without-whiteboards) |
 | Glassdoor                            | Look up company reviews, see if people complain about work-life balance, investigate what a company's interview process looks like.                                       | [Link](https://glassdoor.com)                                |
 | Levels.fyi                           | Crowdsourced data on compensation for many tech companies.
 Use this to determine whether you should even apply to a company or if it likely won't meet your salary needs. | [Link](https://levels.fyi)                                   |

+# Contributing to this list

+I'm happy to discuss adding resources to this list, but one of my goals is to keep it lean.
+I find really large lists to be unapproachable.
+If you'd still like to recommend a resource, create an issue and I'll review it.
+Just a fair warning that I will be very discerning before adding things to the list!